simialbi/composer-asset-plugin/Resources/doc/index.md

 }
 ```

-### Use no-api option of VCS Githhub driver
+### Use no-api option of VCS GitHub driver

 If you want to use the [no-api](https://getcomposer.org/doc/05-repositories.md#git-alternatives) option
-for your Github assets, you can add the option `config.fxp-asset.vcs-driver-options.github-no-api` in
+for your GitHub assets, you can add the option `config.fxp-asset.vcs-driver-options.github-no-api` in
 the root project `composer.json` file.
 By default, this option is to `false`.
 The option `config.fxp-asset.pattern-skip-version`
 can be used to exclude tags via a regular expression.